The perfect weekend camping on Michigan’s west coast

 St. Joseph North Pier

-Each lighthouse is unique and has its own fascinating history, road tripping around the shorelines of Michigan you’re bound to run into a lighthouse or two.
+Each lighthouse is unique and has its own fascinating history.
+By road tripping around the shorelines of Michigan you’re bound to run into a lighthouse or two.

 South Haven South Pier